DamBreachResearch/DamBreachResearch.github.io/README.md

 ## Project Overview

 Dam breach modeling is a crucial component of risk assessment, emergency planning, and hydraulic analysis.
-Traditional empirical equations—while widely applied—often exhibit considerable prediction variability.
+Traditional empirical equations often exhibit considerable prediction variability.
 This project addresses that limitation by:

 - Providing recalibrated equations based on the thesis research.